 Have you ever wondered how they add color to sparklers?
 Sparklers are one of America’s most beloved party accessories.
 In fact, that rings true whether you’re celebrating Independence Day, a birthday, or even a wedding!
 Part of the reason for this is that sparklers are legal almost everywhere in the country since they’re classified as a novelty item rather than an actual firework, but another reason is that humans in general are fascinated by fire.
 The sparkler craze started with the traditional gold sparklers that we all know and love, but another segment of the market is growing like wildfire and that’s color sparklers.

 Making gold sparklers isn’t really that challenging since any time that the pyrotechnic powder used in their construction makes contact with air it automatically burns in that color.
-The real magic in manufacturing sparklers comes when they want to add color to the sparks, and that is a very complicated process indeed.
+The real magic in manufacturing sparklers comes when they want to add color to sparklers and their sparks, and that is a very complicated process indeed.
 Most people assume that it is similar to adding food coloring to their cupcakes or whatnot, but it’s actually much more involved and laborious than that.
 Here is a snapshot of how they add color to sparklers to create a more enchanting and festive experience to one of the most beloved items in history.

 The most important thing to understand about how they add color to sparklers is that they need to add additional elements to the pyrotechnic compound depending on which color they want to create.
 These elements are much different than standard dyes or pigments, and here’s a quick overview of some of the most popular colors.